The Best Ant Killer For Home and Garden

 If you want to avoid all harmful chemicals and are looking for a 100% organic and natural alternative, try nematodes.

-As these worms are a living organism, you’ll need to keep the sealed packet in a cool place such as a fridge.
-Just add them to water and introduce to your lawn or soil so they can get to work.
+As these worms are a living organism, I had to keep them in their sealed packet in a cool place such as a fridge until I was ready to use them.
+I added them to water and introduced to my lawn via a watering can.

 There are dozens of nematode species, some are harmful to plants while some only target pests such as insects.